svn2github/oobash/0.39.1/docs/ReadMe.txt

 __decoratorCheck calls the "decorators" and returns the sum of all decorator return values.
 Available "decorators" at the moment: @calling @timestamp @deprecated The decorators call is realized with eval, so if you want to build your own "decorators", be careful.
+Decorators use stderr for echos, because the framework communication is on stdout.

 K) "Exceptions"
 ################